-The barrier is not writing software that arranges touchscreen “keys” in more functional ways, but in getting people to give up their entrenched ways.
+The barrier is not writing software that arranges touchscreen “keys” in more functional ways, but in getting people to give up their entrenched ways because change is hard.

 What To Do?